DevLoversTeam/golang-interview-questions/README.en.md

 4. Correct completion of goroutines (no leaks).

-5. Observance of invariants under competitive load.
+5. Observance of invariants under concurrent load.

 #### Why are they needed:

-1. **Early detection of competitive bugs:** many of them only show up under parallelism pressure.
+1. **Early detection of concurrency bugs:** many of them only show up under parallelism pressure.

 2. **Decreasing flaky behavior in production:** tests capture scenarios where